Francesco Schettino: Treatment in media

-Schettino was vilified and disgraced in extensive media coverage that dubbed him "Captain Coward" and "Captain Calamity".
-Others in the press noted that Schettino was a daredevil and prone to insubordination.
-He was even described as "Italy's most hated man" by the tabloid press.
-At the end of his trial at Grosseto, Schettino said that he spent three years "in a media meat grinder."
+Schettino was heavily criticized in international media coverage and was widely nicknamed "Captain Coward" and "Captain Calamity".
+Some commentators portrayed him as a daredevil prone to insubordination.
+Tabloid coverage sometimes described him as "Italy's most hated man".
+At the end of his trial in Grosseto, Schettino said that he had spent three years in what he called a "media meat grinder".

+Some reporting and commentary focused on his personal style of command, suggesting a pattern of risk‑taking behavior and highlighting earlier allegations of close‑to‑shore approaches and unofficial "salutes".

-Costa had communication with Schettino during the interval between the collision with the rock and the evacuation order; some claim this may have led to a delay in the rescue effort.
-However, Schettino did not contact his employers during the first 15 minutes after the collision.
-Thus, any such conversation(s) did not distract him from sending a mayday or ordering an evacuation.
-He reportedly lied to the coast guard to keep rescuers away, and ordered passengers away from "muster stations", delaying evacuation.
+Costa Cruises maintained communication with Schettino between the collision and the formal evacuation order, and some sources argued that these exchanges may have contributed to delays in the rescue response.
+Other reconstructions of events noted that Schettino did not contact Costa during the first fifteen minutes after impact, so any later conversations could not have prevented him from issuing a mayday or promptly ordering an evacuation.
+He was also reported to have downplayed the seriousness of the situation to the coast guard and to have directed passengers away from muster stations, further delaying evacuation.

-Schettino was initially believed to have been under the influence at the time of the event, but tested negative for drugs or alcohol the night of the disaster.
+Although there were early suspicions that Schettino might have been under the influence of drugs or alcohol, toxicology tests carried out the night of the disaster were negative.

 Legal proceedings

-After the incident, Schettino was placed in temporary custody by the prosecutor of Grosseto and released for house arrest on 17 January 2012.
-On 5 July 2012, Schettino was released from house arrest but mandated to reside in Meta di Sorrento.
-Prior to Schettino's trial, Pier Luigi Foschi, at that time chairman of Costa, put blame on the captain as being responsible for deviating from the course and sailing close to Giglio.
-Costa terminated Schettino's employment in 2012.
-The company declined to pay for his legal defence, although it had supported him initially.
-After a plea bargain with the prosecution, Costa became a co-plaintiff in the trial against Schettino.
+After the incident, Schettino was placed in temporary custody by the prosecutor of Grosseto and moved to house arrest on 17 January 2012.
+On 5 July 2012 he was released from house arrest but ordered to reside in Meta di Sorrento.

+Before the trial began, Costa chairman Pier Luigi Foschi publicly blamed the captain for deviating from the planned course and bringing the ship dangerously close to Giglio, and the company dismissed Schettino in 2012.
+Costa declined to fund his legal defence, and after a plea bargain with prosecutors the company joined the proceedings as a co‑plaintiff.

-Schettino's trial was separated from a trial against five other Costa employees:
+Schettino's trial was separated from that of five Costa employees: